Why Windcall Might Be Right For You

 - May 2024 at Old Lyme, CT

 - 1-week Breathers for organizers with caretaking responsibilities will be held in:

-- March and April 2023 at Foxfire Ranch, MS
+- February, March and/or April 2024 at Foxfire Ranch, MS

 Some Residents take more time to travel when they come to Windcall, giving them a head start on decompressing.
 Windcall also strongly recommends that you give yourself a few days without working once back home so you can slowly come back into the work.

 If your organization offers a formal sabbatical policy, incorporating a Windcall residency into that scheduled time off is a great idea too when considering your timing to apply.

 A word about the length of the time away, given how hard you may find it to envision being gone for that long:

 Research indicates that at least three weeks is needed to both unwind at the most basic level and achieve a higher level of insight – a level that could make your one-time Windcall experience truly transformative and positively impact you and your work for the long haul.

 The payoff of taking this time to reflect and recharge is palpable.
 Residents (and their colleagues) notice the difference when returning.
 Residents are more patient, clearer on their own and their organization’s objectives, and more encouraging of work/life balance.
 These qualities are needed, more than ever, in hard times.
 So while you and your organization will have to be creative about how to cover your work while you are gone (and Windcall’s coaches can help you with this), the payoff will likely be you returning with the energy and vision your organization needs at this time.

 Please bear in mind that you have worked hard for many years – you deserve this appreciation from the social justice movement – and your work (and you!) will benefit immensely.
 As one former Windcall Resident said,